Wes Borland: Equipment

 During the recording for Chocolate Starfish and the Hot Dog Flavored Water, Borland switched to 6-string guitars.
 The entire album was recorded using a Master Guitars Cremona semi-hollow body guitar, which is visible in the video for My Generation.
 However, Borland did not tour with this guitar and instead used Paul Reed Smith guitars, one of which is a Standard 24 in a Platinum Metallic finish, a Custom 24 in a Black Slate finish, and a 4-string baritone.
 After the tour, they were not seen again.
 A Facebook photo posted by Fred Durst in 2012 shows Borland playing the Cremona again for studio purposes.

 In 2005, Yamaha approached Borland about a new signature guitar, which was almost 100% designed by Borland.
 The model CV820WB was released that same year.
 A semi-hollow body guitar with a large body and new Yamaha high-output split field humbuckers, made exclusively for that guitar, it also came with the Yamaha Quick Change finger-clamp locking tremolo system, which rids the user of having to cut the ball ends off of the strings, which is very unusual for a locking tremolo.
 This was Borland's main guitar for the recording of Black Light Burns' Cruel Melody and the touring behind it, as well as most of the touring Limp Bizkit did before the recording of Gold Cobra.
 Despite its innovative characteristics, it was not a popular guitar, and was discontinued in mid-2011, when Borland switched to Jackson Guitars.

-Borland was endorsed by Jackson shortly before the release of Gold Cobra, and owns several Rhoads guitars, which he uses on Limp Bizkit shows.
-In addition he plays various Warriors and King Vs, one of which is a left-handed black King V with white bevels that was converted by Borland into a right-handed guitar.
+Borland endorsed Jackson Guitars shortly before the release of Gold Cobra, and owns several Rhoads guitars, which he uses on Limp Bizkit shows.
+In addition, he plays various Warriors and King Vs, one of which is a left-handed black King V with white bevels that was converted by Borland into a right-handed guitar.
 All of these instruments are equipped with a Floyd Rose and a single Seymour Duncan Invader pickup in the bridge position.
-He does not currently have a signature model with Jackson.
-Additionally, Borland also uses a Fender Bass VI, tuned to one octave below E standard tuning.
+He currently has a signature model with Jackson replicating his left turn right handed King V. Additionally, Borland also uses a Fender Bass VI, tuned to one octave below E standard tuning.
 He uses this on "The Story" on The Unquestionable Truth (Part 1), and again on "90.2.10", "Walking Away", and "Back Porch" on the Gold Cobra record.